 “There should be no shame, no judgement, and no excuse to not seek help.”

-From that moment, suicide was no longer an option after being the only option for the majority of my life.
+From that moment, suicide was no longer an option after being the only option for the majority of my life and I began to feel hope.
 I wish I had understood this earlier.
 There should be no shame, no judgement, and no excuse to not seek help.
 Suicide is the tenth leading cause of death in the United States and the second leading cause of death for ages 10 to 34.
-90 percent of victims had a diagnosable mental health condition at the time of their death.
+90% of victims had a diagnosable mental health condition at the time of their death.
 But suicide should never be an option.
 Seeking help should always be the first and only option.
 I know that now.

 As someone who has lived with the idea of dying almost daily for over 20 years, I can say that a life worth living is achievable and worthwhile.
 I am 36 years old, life has just begun, and I cannot wait to discover what has been waiting for me.
-For anyone struggling, hold on to the last bit of hope you can, because so much is waiting for you on the other side.
+For anyone struggling with thoughts of suicide, hold on to the last bit of hope you can, because so much is waiting for you on the other side.